Akash-Mittal/bp-wallet-grpc-spring/README.md

 ### Assumptions and Pointers:

-* Server Handles Transaction on FCFS.
+* Server Handles Transaction on FCFS.Ideally in a solution like this the sequence of transactions must be maintained viz OOS.
 * About "Make sure the client exits when all rounds has been executed."

   * BPWC exposes SWAGGER API for Testing.